-If you’re interested in competency, check out the next in our series of interviews with LMS providers featured in the 2013 Association Learning Management Systems report.
+If you’re interested in competency, check out the next in our series of interviews with association LMS providers we track.

 In this video captured via Skype, I talk with Tom Grobicki, CEO and cofounder of Avilar, which offers the WebMentor LMS.